 1.5 I used ManuelbastioniLAB to generate a 3d human, assuming CC-BY 4.0 option, then I modelled by myself 3d clothes and 3d hair.
 The texture were also painted by me.
 Can I release the resulting character with my own license, for example including restrictions to copy and redistribute it?

 See FAQ 1.3 above.
-In particular the note in the blue rectagle.
+In particular the note in the annotation rectagle.

 1.6 My game contains some models generated using ManuelbastioniLAB, while code, assets and music are created by me.
 How to handle this in the license of my game?